 Etna Summit: Pacific Crest Trail Hikers Key Access Point

 Pacific Crest Trail through-hikers and section hikers often get off the PCT at Etna Summit and hitchhike down to the town of Etna, where they find a warm welcome that includes stores, restaurants, brew pubs, and a city park that allows camping.
-Pacific Crest Trail section hikers can start or end their treks at Etna Summit.
+There’s also a store dedicated to hikers and outdoors enthusiasts: Etna Creek Outfitters.
+Pacific Crest Trail section hikers can also start or end their treks at Etna Summit.

 Etna Summit: Hiking Opportunities in Russian Wilderness and Nearby

 Etna Summit is the gateway to many hiking opportunities, many covered in my book Day Hiking: Mount Shasta, Lassen & Trinity Alps Regions: